rodolfodpk/go-crablet/README.md

 - Empty or nil tags will match all events in the stream
 - When tags are provided, only events containing all specified tags will be matched
 - Event types can be combined with tags to further filter the events
-- The same query used for reading state is used for consistency checks when appending events
+- The same query used for projecting state is used for consistency checks when appending events

 ### Example: Building a Course Enrollment View

-Here's how to efficiently build a course enrollment view using streaming state reduction:
+Here's how to efficiently build a course enrollment view using streaming state projection:

 ```go
 // EnrollmentView represents the current state of course enrollments